 The short version?

-I promise that I will never sell your info, or do anything dodgy with it.
+We promise that we will never sell your info, or do anything dodgy with it.

-I want to make sure that you have a great experience on this site, now and in the future.
-I want you to enjoy your experience here, come back and maybe even send your friends over.
-I love interacting and sharing with you.
-I’m not planning on doing anything spammy or slimy with your data, promise.
+We want to make sure that you have a great experience on this site, now and in the future.
+We want you to enjoy your experience here, come back and maybe even send your friends over.
+We love interacting and sharing with you.
+We are not planning on doing anything spammy or slimy with your data, promise.

-If you want more details on how I collect and use data on this site, read on:
+If you want more details on how we collect and use data on this site, read on: